tanikina/claim-verification-nlp/index.md

    <details>
    <summary>Summary</summary>

-   This work demonstrates that enriching a BERT model with **explicit semantic information** (Semantic Role Labelling, Open Information Extraction) helps to improve results in claim verification.
-Focus on **verdict prediction**.
+   This work demonstrates that enriching a BERT model with <b>explicit semantic information</b> (Semantic Role Labelling, Open Information Extraction) helps to improve results in claim verification.
+Focus on <b>verdict prediction<b>.
 This approach integrates semantic information using the SemBERT architecture.
    </details>

 10. Generating Literal and Implied Subquestions to Fact-check Complex Claims